 The CGCC has the responsibility of reviewing and making recommendations to the Board of Directors concerning the compensation of the named executive officers ("NEOs") of the Company within the constraints of their employment agreements.
-As described further below, each of the NEOs entered into an employment agreement with the Company effective as of July 1, 2010 (the "Employment Agreements").
+As described further below, each of the NEOs entered into an employment agreement with the Company (the "Employment Agreements").
 See "Employment Contracts", below.